Offer your employees next day counselling sessions with Spill

 Counselling in the workplace lets your team access mental health support that’s otherwise very difficult to get: 23% of people wait more than 12 weeks to start mental health treatment on the NHS.
 But aside from making this vital service more accessible, employee counselling has a host of other benefits for your team, too.

-🧠 Workplace counselling can help your employees improve their emotional intelligence
+Workplace counselling helps employees build emotional intelligence

 Counselling in the workplace gives your employees space to safely discuss and acknowledge their emotions, thoughts, and behaviours.
 With this comes a level of self-awareness of their triggers, biases, and patterns, improving their emotional resilience and social sensitivity.

-🤯 Workplace counselling can help employees manage stress
+Workplace counselling helps employees manage stress

-⚡Workplace counselling can improve employee performance
+Workplace counselling helps employees improve performance

 Mental health directly impacts an individual’s ability at work: focus, engagement, productivity, and motivation are all affected when someone is dealing with a work-related or personal issue.
 Workplace counselling offers a way to not only unburden heavy emotions, but to develop coping mechanisms, resilience, and confidence — all things that will help improve performance at work.